 Any funds taken out of your Tax-Free Savings AccountTax-Free Savings Account A Tax-Free Savings Account (TFSA) is a registered savings account that provides tax benefits.
 In most cases, investment income, including capital gains and dividends, earned in a TFSA is not taxed, even when withdrawn.
 There are annual contribution limits but you can carry forward any unused contribution room from previous years.+ read full definition (TFSATFSA See Tax-Free Savings Account.+ read full definition) can only be put back in the following year or any year after that.
-If you withdrew funds from your TFSA in 2019, you could re-contribute those funds starting on January 1, 2020.
 Remember, the sooner you can re-contribute TFSA funds, the sooner those funds can grow by earning interest, dividends or capital gains depending on how you’re invested.

 6. Budget review

-Did you stay on budgetBudget A monthly or yearly estimated plan for spending and saving.
-You work it out based on your income and expenses.+ read full definition this year?
-If you created a budget earlier in the year, it’s a good time to update it and ask yourself how well you followed it.
-There’s still time to make adjustments before you start anew with a 2021 budget.
+If you created or followed a budgetBudget A monthly or yearly estimated plan for spending and saving.
+You work it out based on your income and expenses.+ read full definition earlier in the year, now is a good time to update it by asking yourself what changes you need to make.
+How did it go this year?
+What do you want to spend more or less on next year?
+There’s still time to adjust your budget for the new year.

 Make sure your financial to-do-list includes some planning for personal goals.
 In the next year, are you hoping to take a dream vacation?
 Take some new courses or refresh some qualifications?
 Perhaps you’re planning to get married or grow your family.
 Bring your dreams closer to reality by mapping out some savings to get there.